securitykitten/blog_old/_posts/2014-12-01-lusypos-and-tor.md

 devenv.exe
 ~~~

 This contains the C2 information, along with a process whitelist, and registry keys for persistence.
-One thing to note based on these strings, is that it looks like the malware may have taken a queue from dexter.
+One thing to note based on these strings, is that it looks like the malware may have taken a cue from dexter.

 ###RAM Scraping
 RAM scraping is performed through the common sequence of using CreateToolhelp32Snapshot, then using Process32First and Process32Next to iterate.
 Pseudocode for that would look something like the following: